-NOAA Fisheries will expand operational capability to assess risks, evaluate management options, and will provide robust advice on adapting to changing ecosystem and climate conditions.
+NOAA Fisheries will expand operational capability to assess risks, evaluate management options, and provide robust advice on adapting to changing ecosystem and climate conditions.
 Research and capacity are needed for incorporating ecosystem considerations and interdisciplinary science into traditional and non-traditional methods for assessing fish stocks and protected resources, as well as aquaculture and seafood production.
 Research and capacity are also needed for characterizing, protecting, and restoring habitats and ecosystems, and for considering the effects of multiple ocean uses on living marine resources in a future of climate variability and change.
 Existing critical work, such as at-sea surveys and other ocean observation methods, must be maintained to continue to support fisheries management, trust resource management, habitat conservation, and ecosystem assessments.
 NOAA Fisheries must improve the nation's understanding of the effects of climate and ocean variability and change on living marine resources and habitats to prepare for the coming decades.

 Under Goal 2.a, NOAA Fisheries will advance resources and capacity to conduct science to support EBFM.
 A variety of scientific efforts are needed to understand ecosystem considerations within stock assessments, as part of risk tables, or using other mechanisms to account for the effects of environmental conditions on fisheries, trust species, and habitats.
-Annual performance milestones under Goal 2.a (in conjunction with 1.c) could include:
+Annual performance milestones under Goal 2.a (in conjunction with Goal 1.c) could include:

-- developing a working team of stock assessors and ecosystem scientists to explore relationships between environmental indices and trust resources' stock abundance; - evaluating degraded habitat for its restoration priorities, costs, and for the potential effects of climate variability and change on that habitat; - modeling the effects of climate variability and change on critical life history stages of trust resources, the suitability of EFH for managed species, and the availability of critical habitat to protected resources over the long-term;

-- modeling the combined effects of climate and ecosystem variability with social and economic impacts on fishery and protected resource depletion and recovery, fisheries, and fishing communities; and, - updating ecosystem food web models with more and newer food habits data.
+- Developing a working team of stock assessors and ecosystem scientists to explore relationships between environmental indices and trust resources' stock abundance; - Evaluating degraded habitat for its restoration priorities, its costs, and the potential effects of climate variability and change on that habitat; - Modeling the effects of climate variability and change on critical life history stages of trust resources, the suitability of essential fish habitat (EFH) for managed species, and the availability of critical habitat to protected resources over the long-term; - Modeling the combined effects of climate and ecosystem variability with social and economic impacts on fishery and protected resource depletion and recovery, fisheries, and fishing communities; and - Updating ecosystem-level food web models with more and newer food habits data.

 As NOAA Fisheries continues to implement EBFM, additional information will be needed from an array of scientific disciplines, including those addressing climate and human dimensions.
 Data available to support EBFM varies considerably across regions, and a clear understanding of data, data needs, data sharing plans, and associated plans to fill data gaps is needed.
-At-sea surveys provide critical data and observations to help us understand current and changing ocean conditions, while also serving as platforms from which to build additional capacity to address emerging stressors directly or indirectly related to climate change (e.g. ocean acidification, harmful algal blooms, and off-shore wind).
-Options for better inclusion of Indigenous Knowledge are needed to inform and enrich many aspects of NOAA's work, to better understand Earth and ocean systems, and to fulfill responsibilities for managing culturally-important species.
-17 Future revisions of NOAA Fisheries' internal Data Acquisition Plans should complement and support EBFM data needs.
+At-sea surveys provide critical data and observations to help us understand current and changing ocean conditions, while also serving as platforms from which to build additional capacity to address emerging stressors directly or indirectly related to climate change (e.g., ocean acidification, harmful algal blooms, and offshore wind).
+Options for better inclusion of fishermen's ecological knowledge and Indigenous Knowledge are needed to inform and enrich many aspects of NOAA's work, to better understand Earth and ocean systems, and to fulfill responsibilities for managing culturally important species.
+NOAA Fisheries relies on higher-level NOAA and Federal policies and guidance documents to guide its understanding of the collection and use of Indigenous Knowledge, such as the NOAA Procedures for Government-to-Government Consultation with Federally Recognized Indian Tribal Governments, and NOAA Guidance and Best Practices for Engaging and Incorporating Indigenous Knowledge in Decision-Making.11